ceciliabinck/Binck-Explores-Project/README.md

 * In my portfolio section in this project you can find more amazing pictures from places I have visited.
 * There is an blog post about challenging myself to travel for more than 3 weeks with only hand luggage.

+### Site owner goals
+* Show my pictures to an audience.
+* Tell people there are not alone in the way they think.
+* Give people inspiration on visiting less popular places.
+* Show people that can't travel how the world looks like.

 ## Framework

 I made my wireframe on the website moqups.com, it looked like a good website and easier to use then the last website I tried use.
 I made an mockup for the 5 differnent pages.
 I will incert the pages in the project in the folder frameworks.

+I thought the design looked good but after working on it for a while I found out that it is not going to work as well as I hoped, so I had to make some changes.

+##### Footer
+In the wireframe I have a footer on every page in the same colours as the nav bar but that became to much drakness when you came to the end of the page.
+Also the layout with the nav bar did not work correctly.

+##### Portfolio.html
+The idea was to put a photo gallery and the map on the same page and the gallery in different sections.
+While I was working on my photo gallery I saw that putting the map and the gallery on one page was not a good idea becasue it would be to much for one page.

+So the map will now come in the explore.html page.
+Where the map has enough space to be displayed, so that the user can see more than just a couple of countries.

 ## Design

+The design I come up with for my project is different to most of the webpages that I see on a daily basis and involves a lot of pictures.

 ### Fonts